Mar 07 2019

-IRVINE, Calif. – March 6, 2019 — NGD Systems, Inc., the leader in computational storage, today announced the general availability of the Newport Platform for deployment of computational storage devices.
+IRVINE, Calif., March 7, 2019 — NGD Systems, Inc., a leader in computational storage, has announced the general availability of the 16TB U.2 NVMe SSD, the first of the Newport Platform of products for broad deployment of computational storage devices.
 The Newport Platform offers the highest capacity NVMe SSDs and leverages In-Situ processing to eliminate the need for data movement to main memory prior to processing, removing a major bottleneck that’s never previously been addressed.
-The Newport Platform makes it possible to implement intelligent edge and hyperscale environments with much greater efficiently and lower cost, providing customers a realized TCO benefit.
+The Newport Platform makes it possible to implement intelligent edge and hyperscale environments with much greater efficiency and lower cost, providing customers a significant TCO benefit.

-“The Newport Platform is the result of years of customer engagement and feedback, research, market observations and developing multiple previous products and Computational Storage IP to address the biggest storage pain points in intelligent edge and hyperscale environments.
-The Newport Platform delivers new innovation by bringing NVMe-based computational storage into the mainstream,” said Nader Salessi, CEO and co-Founder of NGD Systems.
-“We offer the industry’s highest capacity NVMe, smallest footprint, and the most power efficient SSDs on the market.
-This makes it possible for the first time to perform In-Situ processing within the storage device itself without having to trade power, space or cost to do so.”
+“The Newport Platform is the result of years of customer engagement, feedback, and market research.
+Having developed Computational Storage IP and multiple previous products that address the biggest storage pain points in the intelligent edge and hyperscale environments.
+The Newport Platform delivers innovation by bringing NVMe-based computational storage into the mainstream, and for the first time making it truly scalable,” said Nader Salessi, CEO and co-Founder of NGD Systems.
+“We offer the industry’s highest capacity NVMe, smallest footprint, and the most power-efficient NVMe SSDs on the market.
+This makes it possible to perform In-Situ processing within the storage device itself without having to trade power, space or cost to do so.”

 Intelligent edge computing applications have gained major momentum recently, while hyperscale system growth has accelerated.
 Each offers tremendous possibilities that can transform technology.
 However, both rely on fundamentally old computing architectures in which all data needs to be moved between and within servers’ memory and CPU before it’s processed.
-This data movement causes latency, consumes power and makes it harder to scale as datasets reach petabyte size, causing major bottlenecks for intelligent edge and hyperscale systems that prioritize response time, results and scalability.
-Organizations first tried to mitigate this problem by adding innovative technology like NVMeoF fabrics, composable architectures, and GPU and FPGA acceleration solutions, but these approaches increase cost, power consumption and size while they don’t address the fundamental issue of moving data before processing.
+This data movement causes latency, consumes power and makes it harder to scale as datasets reach petabyte size, resulting in major bottlenecks for intelligent edge and hyperscale markets which prioritize response time, results and scalability.
+Organizations first tried to mitigate this problem by adding technology like NVMe-oF, composable architectures, and GPU and FPGA acceleration solutions, but these approaches increase cost, power consumption and size while they don’t address the fundamental issue of moving data before processing.

 Product details include: